 3. How the program you have been admitted to connects to your past experiences and future goals

 In the situation your study permit is refused, you will need to decide if you want to apply again.
 If you choose to apply again and defer your studies to a future start date, you must let the International Admissions team know by sending an email and a copy of your refusal letter.
 It is important to submit this letter prior to the scheduled start of your program in order to receive any tuition refunds for which you may be eligible.
-You may want to consider hiring an immigration agent (consultant or lawyer) with your new application but ensure they are licensed to represent you or give you advice.
+You may want to consider hiring a Regulated Canadian Immigration Consultant or immigration lawyer to help you with your new application but ensure they are licensed to represent you or give you advice.

 Documents for travel to Canada